Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 #### Option 1: manual

 You can type in the "Target salary" text field to change your target.
-Alternatively, you can use the slider and the "-", "+" buttons below.
+Alternatively, you can use the slider and the "-" , "+" buttons below.
 The slider change the coefficient of the number in scientific notation, the "-" button reduces the number by 10 times, and the "+" button increases the number by 10 times.

 Once you are done, click "Change salary" and click "Confirm" in the [command information](#command-information).
 You may select other pop type under "Pop:" to change their salary as well.

 #### Option 2: DefaultSalaryAI

 Adjusting salary can be tedious if you have many carriers, so the game provide a "DefaultSalaryAI" to automate this.

-Similar to how you do with the [default AI](#let-ai-do-everything), click "AI" in the [player information buttons](#player-information-buttons), select "DefaultSalaryAI" instead of "DefaultAI", click "Compute" and "Use all" to put all the commands in your plan.
+Similar to how you do with the [default AI](#let-ai-do-everything), click "AI" in the [player information buttons](#player-information-buttons), select "DefaultSalaryAI" instead of "DefaultAI", click " Compute" and "Use all" to put all the commands in your plan.

 ### Factories